-Physical education offerings for 2018-2019: Yoga, Sports Conditioning, General Conditioning, Weight Training, and Urban Hiking.
+Physical education offerings for 2019-20: yoga, sports conditioning, general conditioning, weight training, dance, and urban hiking.
 Additional offerings are based on student interest.

 OPTION #3: Outside Activity Credit

 In order to be eligible for PE credit, a supervised outside activity must meet a minimum of two hours a week.
 An adult supervisor, other than a parent, must sign off on a student's activity.
 Students are required to fill out an Outside Activity form (including instructor and student signature, activity description, and participation dates) and upload to Canvas.
 Past examples of approved Outside Activity credit include horseback riding, rowing, club soccer, martial arts, personal training, and gymnastics.
 Please refer to Canvas for additional information on the PE requirement, class sign-ups, and announcements, and to access the Outside Activity form.